 Licensed Clinical Social Worker (LCSW) #14987

-Basic Training in EMDR certificate forthcoming
+Basic Training in EMDR certificate

 Master of Social Work (MSW), Sacred Heart University, CT